 All classified students must confer with their faculty advisor each semester regarding their program of study.
 Continuing students communicate with their advisor as part of pre-registration, to obtain permission for courses they wish to take.
 LIS will not give course approval to classified LIS students unless they have communicated with their advisor and obtained permission first, as noted in their student files.
 This includes Neighbor Island students.

 All students, including HITS students, must contact their faculty advisor for permission to take any courses that are to be counted toward their LIS degrees.

 Summer Session classes: After obtaining permission from an advisor, students must register through the Outreach College Office.
 Students who did not register for a Manoa class in the preceding Spring semester are required to complete a (Summer Session) Outreach College Enrollment Information Form.

 Fall and Spring semesters at Manoa: Students wishing to register for a Manoa campus class must inform the LIS Office as early as possible in the previous semester.
-HITS students are normally not coded in the UH Manoa database, and this must be amended (by prompting by the student) early enough to allow proper registration.
-Failure to do this in the previous semester will result in the Neighbor Island student not being allowed to register into the Manoa registration system.
+Failure to do so in the previous semester will result in the Neighbor Island student not being allowed to register into the Manoa registration system.